 This course is a study of the sacred literature of the Jewish and Christian religions.

 Key concepts and great themes of both testaments are studied.

 This introductory course in the phenomenon of religious faith examines the classic

 examples of the case for and against living in faith,with the view of enabling students

 to evaluate their own attitudes toward religion.
 Faith traditions of Western and Eastern

 cultures provide additional data for this evaluation.

 This course surveys the main elements of the history, thought and practice of the

-major religious traditions of the Western world:judaism,Catholicism and Protestantism.
+major religious traditions of the Western world:judaism,christianity and islam.